DEFRA/defra-docker-node/IMAGE_SCANNING.md

 ## Running an Anchore Engine scan locally

-First build the production image locally with a known tag as described ine the [README.md](README.md), i.e.
+First build the production image locally with a known tag as described in the [README.md](README.md), i.e.
 ```
 docker build --no-cache --tag defra-node:latest --target=production .
 ```